monkegame/monkeOneTap/README.md

 # how to use
-in the ``config.yml``, set your dblocation like: D://databases/database.db the dbupdaterate is in seconds, default is 10 minutes
+in the ``config.yml``, set your dblocation like: D://databases/database.db

+the dbupdaterate is in seconds, default is 10 minutes

+refer to [urlthe docs](https://papermc.io/javadocs/paper/1.16/org/bukkit/Material.html) for what item you can use

+name is whatever you want it to be

 # how to setup your databasee
 make 3 columns: uuid (text, primary key, unique), username (text), killcount (integer)